-Sex drive boost in men and women from kisspeptin, trials suggest
+Sex drive boosted by hormone kisspeptin in trials

 - Published